jeremyf/mappy/README.md

 That is to say, I'm attempting to submit a work to my Orcid Profile.
-I need some method for defining how to map my home grown "Article" object to the attributes that are needed for an Orcide work.
-And I don't want to infect my Article class with a #to_orcid_profile_attributes method.
+I need some method for defining how to map my home grown "Article" object to the attributes that are needed for a work in my Orcid Profile.
+And I don't want to infect my Article class with a #to_orcid_profile method.

-Or I want to create a DOI for my Article.
+Or perhaps I want to create a DOI for my Article.
+To successfully mint a DOI request, I need to have a valid payload.
+But what are the odds my Article can be passed directly to the DOI minting service.

-In essence, Mappy provides a configurable seam in an application.
+In essence, Mappy provides a configurable converter for an application.